Hannah Lawrence, Ph.D.

 The TIDES Lab is directed by Dr. Lawrence.
 She is a clinical psychologist and assistant professor in the School of Psychological Science at Oregon State University.
 Dr. Lawrence offers training and consultation in assessment of suicide risk in youth and in safety planning with youth.
 For more information on consultation and training please email Dr. Lawrence.

-Erin is a third-year Psychology student with a certificate in Medical Humanities.
+Erin is a third-year Psychology major with a minor in Biology and a certificate in Medical Humanities.
 She has an interest in the psychological fields of development, health, and counseling.
 In the future, she hopes to work either as a counselor with adolescents and/or young adults or as a hospital medical social worker.
 In her free time, Erin enjoys reading, baking, and spending time with friends.

 Alex Bettis, Ph.D.

 Assistant Professor, Vanderbilt University Medical Center

 Director of Regulating Emotions and Stress in Teens Lab